ElGeroIngles/backpacks/guidelines.md

         • Make so you can open the backpack while equipped when crouching.
     • Fix: Crash when scrolling on bundle which is on a backpack (#27) -> Sentinel Error -> Current fix: Prevent bundles from entering a backpack (WARNING: This still affects ender backpacks)
     • Fix: Upgrade recipes loose their previous dye/style (1.21.4-1.21.5).
-    • Fix: When unequipping the backpack from the inventory from the offhand it deletes your mainhand item.